Different from You and Me: Background

-The film, based on an idea by Robert Pilchowski, was produced during an era when, in Germany, homosexual acts between men was criminal under the German Criminal Code §175.
-It was the aim of Hans Giese, a homosexual emancipation activist who served as scientific advisor to the film, to shift public opinion toward reforming and liberalizing the law.
+The film, based on an idea by Robert Pilchowski, was produced when homosexual acts between men were criminal under the German Criminal Code §175.
+It was the goal of Hans Giese, a homosexual emancipation activist serving as scientific advisor to the film, to shift public opinion toward reforming the law.

-It was Veit Harlan, of all people, the protégé of Joseph Goebbels and director of the classic anti-Semitic propaganda film Jud Süß (1940), who in 1957 sought to rehabilitate his reputation by taking on a particularly touchy topic: the case of a mother who successfully and even heroically "saves" her son from homosexuality only to be prosecuted for procuring.
-Different from You and Me was not just a remarkably frank film about homosexuality, a topic which was still highly taboo at this time, but also a moral challenge to the outmoded German law against procuring.
-As a result of its handling of both these issues, the film was initially banned and had to be revised.
+Veit Harlan, protégé of Joseph Goebbels and director of the anti-Semitic propaganda film Jud Süß (1940), directed.
+A story about a mother "saving" her son from homosexuality only to be prosecuted for procuring, Different from You and Me was not just a remarkably frank film about homosexuality, which was still taboo, but challenged the outmoded German law against procuring.
+As a result of its handling of both issues, the film was initially banned and had to be revised.

-Entitled Bewildered Youth on its initial English-language release, the film is also an interesting document of a youthful rebellion against prosperous post-war Germany.
+Entitled Bewildered Youth on its initial English-language release, the film also depicts a youthful rebellion against prosperous post-war Germany.